Normal WBC Count by Age: Reference Ranges for Every Life Stage

-Children typically have higher white blood cell counts than adults due to developing immune systems
+• Children typically have higher white blood cell counts than adults due to their developing immune systems.

-WBC counts naturally decline with age, with seniors often showing lower baseline levels
+• WBC counts naturally decline with age, and seniors often show lower baseline levels that are still within a healthy range for their age group.

 White blood cells (leukocytes) serve as your body's primary immune defense system, patrolling for infections, foreign substances, and abnormal cells.
 These cellular guardians include several types: neutrophils that fight bacterial infections, lymphocytes that handle viral threats and long-term immunity, and monocytes that clean up debris and damaged tissue.